Avanade/Beef/samples/Cdc/README.md

 ### YAML configuration

 The YAML configuration provides the input that drives the code-generation.
 Create a new `database.beef.yaml` file.
 If you use an editor, such as Visual Studio Code, that supports YAML and related JSON schemas this will automatically support intellisense.
-Unfortunately, Visual Studio 2019 or lower does not
+Unfortunately, Visual Studio 2019 or lower does not.

-Replace the contents of database.beef.yaml` with the following.
+Replace the contents of `database.beef.yaml` with the following.
 The comments have been added to aid the reader and are not neccessary for the code generation to function; as such they can be removed.

 ``` yaml
 # CDC global configuration